QXIP/webshark/README.md

 # node-webshark
 webShark for NodeJS

-This projects aims at porting the original webshark API/UI to NodeJS and improve its capabilities and input methods.
+This projects aims at porting the original webshark API/UI to NodeJS and improve its capabilities and input methods to support PCAP storage backends APIs such as Stenographer and others.

 ## Status
 Work in progress.
 Nothing to see.